mattlean/lean-js-app-starter/docs/auto-hot-reloading.md

 npm run build:watch && npm run start:debug
 ```

-In this case, `npm run build:watch` runs webpack watch mode to generate a new build, and `npm run start:debug` runs nodemon which will run the app process and completely restart it when a new build is generated.
+In this case, `npm run build:watch` runs webpack to generate a new build, and `npm run start:debug` runs nodemon which will run the app process and completely restart it when a new build is generated.

 The recommend method is the `dev` `package.json` script that essentially does all of this for you except in [a better way with concurrently](https://github.com/open-cli-tools/concurrently):